-Referent Specificity Noun Count Example Not Specific, Uncountable Ø Pasta is an Italian commodity. known to the hearer Plural Ø Tigers are magnificent animals.
-Not specific, Uncountable Can I order Ø rice? not known to the hearer Plural I would like Ø better shoes.
-Specific, not known Uncountable Ø Soup was served with the meal. to the hearer Plural Ø Engineers were called to the scene.
+Referent Specificity Noun Count Example Not Specific, known to the hearer Uncountable $\emptyset$ Pasta is an Italian commodity.
+Plural $\emptyset$ Tigers are magnificent animals.
+Not specific, not known to the hearer Uncountable Can I order Ø rice?
+Plural I would like Ø better shoes.
+Specific, Uncountable Ø Soup was served with the meal. to the hearer Plural Ø Engineers were called to the scene.

-Table 1: Examples of some occurrences of the zeroarticle, also known as the plural indefinite article.
+Table 1: Examples of some occurrences of the zero article, also known as the plural indefinite article.